 Though native to both the Elemental Planes of Earth and the Elemental Planes of Air, dust creatures sometimes migrate to the Material Plane and take up residence there.
 Though this tendency to move about indicates a somewhat adventurous nature, dust creatures exhibit little of the curiosity about other beings that most highly mobile creatures have.
-In fact, they tend to be brusque and aloof with creatures not of the earth or air subtype.
+In fact, they tend to be brusque and aloof with creatures not from the Plane of Earth or Air.

 Dust creatures come in as many colors as sand.
 The typical specimen has a body of multiple hues, covered in whorls of sand that mimic the blowing dust they can summon and control.

-“Dust creature” is an inherited template that can be added to any living, corporeal creature with the earth or air subtype (referred to hereafter as the base creature).
+“Dust” is an inherited template that can be added to any living corporeal creature that does not have the fire or water subtypes (referred to hereafter as the base creature).
 A dust creature uses all the base creature's statistics and special abilities except as noted here.

-Hit Dice: Change all racial Hit Dice to d10s.
+Hit Dice: Change all of the base creature's racial HD to d10s.

-Special Attacks: The dust creature retains all the base creature's special attacks and gains those described here.
+Special Attacks: The dust creature retains all the base creature's special attacks and gains the following.

 At will as a free action, a dust creature can exude a cloud of dust that surrounds its body in a 10-foot spread.
 This cloud functions like an obscuring mist spell, except all dust creatures can see through it normally.
-Any other creature caught within in the cloud must succeed on a Reflex save (DC 10 + 1/2 dust creature's character level + dust creature's Con modifier) or be blinded by the stinging dust.
-Success indicates that the creature closed or otherwise covered its eyes before the dust could affect them.
-The creature must keep its eyes closed or covered while within the dust cloud or risk blindness.
+Any other creature caught within in the cloud must succeed on a Fortitude save or be blinded by the stinging dust.
+Creatures that close their eyes or have them covered before the dust could affect them gain a +10 circumstance bonus on the save roll.
 A creature that enters the dust cloud with its eyes closed or covered need not make a save against blindness unless it opens its eyes while within the dust cloud.
 A creature blinded by a dust creature's cloud of dust regains its sight 1d4 rounds after its last exposure to a dust cloud with its eyes open.
 Blinding exposure of even a single eye blinds all eyes supernaturally.
 This is a blinding effect.
 The save DC is Constitution-based.

-Special Qualities: A dust creature retains all the special qualities of the base creature and gains those described here.
+Special Qualities: A dust creature retains all the special abilities of the base creature and gains those described here.

-A dust creature can breathe air even if the base creature could not.
+A dust creature can breathe air, even if the base creature breathed only water.